neonfuz/ccmke/src/pages/services/index.md

       Child-Centered Play Therapy

       * Child leads in play with a caring adult
+      * Adult reflects on emotions, themes, and on what the child is doing
   - name: Jungian Sand Tray Therapy
     id: Jungian Sand-tray-therapy
     image: /img/office-pic-sand-tray.jpg